 “We realized that there is more than one item per section, and we can save a lot of time by leveraging the fact that common things are grouped together in a section — here are all of my books, my journal articles, my presentations, my committee appointments — and they’re listed sequentially.”

-Built on faculty feedback
+Built on Faculty Feedback

 The Watermark team first developed a basic prototype of CV Imports and gathered feedback from more than 100 faculty members.
 Their insights helped refine the concept and enhance the user interface, and an enhanced prototype was used in a formal study in the University of Minnesota’s usability lab.

-“The initial 100 individuals really helped hone the design and the direction of the CV Imports interface,” said Tony Fuger, Product Manager for Digital Measures.
+“The initial 100 individuals really helped hone the design and the direction of the CV Imports interface,” said Tony Fuger, Product Manager for Faculty Success (formerly Digital Measures).
 “The usability study really helped confirm our hypothesis that this would be a material change, especially for those who had used a faculty activity reporting system in the past, and helped us identify usability issues that we were able to take care of before we got it to the development stage.

 CV Imports was initially launched to a pilot group of users, who saw significant time savings as faculty easily imported complete CVs and validated the information in around an hour, as opposed to the 8+ hours typically spent copying and pasting the information from a Microsoft Word document.